donnyr5/Shop-Green/README.md

 ### `$ git clone  https://github.com/donnyr5/Shop-Green.git`

 Set current directory to that folder, and run the following commands.
 Please note that Node Packet Manager is used for these installations.
-If you do not have these downloaded, refer to [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm].
+If you do not have these downloaded, refer to https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.

 To install the necessary dependencies, run
-### `$ npm install react-firebase-hooks firebase react-router-dom styled-components`
+### `$ npm install react-firebase-hooks firebase react-router-dom styled-components@5.3.10`

+Navigate to the directory for the app
+### `$ cd cd Shop-Green`

 To build it, run
 ### `$ npm install`